screwdriver-cd/guide/docs/user-guide/metadata.md

 ### Notifications

-You can use [notification](./configuration/settings.html#slack) function from steps.
+You can customize [notification](./configuration/settings.html#slack) messages with meta.

-Example screwdriver.yaml:
+Meta keys are different for each notification plugins.

+Example screwdriver.yaml notifying with slack:
 ```yaml
 jobs:
   main: